Brought to you by The Dartmouth Institute for Health Policy and Clinical Practice

 Roy Ziegelstein

-SEASON 2.
-EPISODE 5 — Our third episode in a four-episode series on primary care.
+EPISODE 11 — Our third episode in a four-episode series on primary care.
 Today: Advanced Primary Care, sometimes called team-based primary care.
 What happens when you combine the advantages of Direct Primary Care with bigger clinical teams that include advanced practice providers, health coaches, behavioral health professionals, pharmacists, nutritionists, and more?
 What gets better for patients?
 What gets harder for clinicians?

 “I was just on the phone with a primary care doctor.
 He's asked to see 32 patients a day, which is all well and good if they're young and healthy, but he's 62.
 And he has a panel who's aged with him who are older and sicker.
 And there's no chance you could see an old sick person with 18 meds and chart the size of a phone directory in 15 minutes, right?
 Zero chance you could do that well.
 It's an unwinnable game.”-Rushika Fernandopulle